fvictorio/hardhat-examples/README.md

 If you want to use a custom solc version (for example, a modified solc or a nightly version), check [this example](/custom-solc).

+## Reading events

+[This example](/reading-events) shows how to use waffle to test the events emitted by a contract.
+It also includes a script for getting the emitted events from a transaction.